dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/indirect-selection.md

 </File>

-For example, you can run tests that only refer to selected nodes using `profiles.yml` user configurations:
+You can also run tests that only refer to selected nodes using `profiles.yml` user configurations:

 <File name='profiles.yml'>